jpbouza/BlenRig/readme.rst

 **Youtube:** https://www.youtube.com/@jpbouza

-BlenRig is an Auto-rigging and skinning system for the Blender 2.9 and 3.0 families.
+BlenRig is an Auto-rigging and skinning system for the Blender 3.1+ families.
 It provides the user with a Feature Film quality rig (including an advanced facial system).

 The current version only supports Biped characters, but more presets will be supported in the future.